JosChavz/LunaBot/README.md

 &play [URL|Keyword] | Will play a song when given a URL from YouTube; Can search up on YouTube if link is not provided.
 &podcast [Artist] | Will give options to play your favorite podcast.
 Still in the works!
 &volume [0-100] | Raise/Lower the music! *Current volume is always 50
-&pause | To pause
+&pause | To pause current music
 &resume | Resumes music
 &np | Shows what is currently playing
 &queue | Prints out the current queue
-&skip [0-10] | Skips the current song; If given an integer, skips to that index in queue &disconnect | Disconnects from voice chat
-&clear | Clears the queue
+&skip [0-10] | Skips the current song; If given an integer, skips to that index in queue &disconnect | Disconnects the bot from voice chat &clear | Clears the queue

 #### Resources I used